The Rise of Global Eco-Schools and Sustainability Programs

 A main theme for certified Eco-Schools is the idea of Sustainable Development Goals (SDGs).
 It’s a list of tangible goals that dates back to the 70s, with various adjustments and amendments taking place along the way.
 The idea is that schools don’t just “go green,” but have a specific set of goals to follow, like gender equality, zero hunger, and responsible consumption and production, to make them Eco-Schools certified.

 Brid champions the importance of project-based learning (PBL) and global design thinking when it comes to implementing sustainable best practices with educational curriculum.
 Brid points to tremendous progress with project-based learning not only in the United States but Brazil, Italy, and Australia.
 It’s further proof of the far-reaching influence of Brid Conneely on the global expansion of sustainability in schools.

 Brid Conneely is the International Director at Eco-Schools International In Copenhagen Denmark, where she coordinates the Eco-Schools program in 68 member countries.
 Prior to that she was Partnerships and Projects Manager at the British Council in Copenhagen.
 Brid earned a BA in Theatre/English from the University of Copenhagen, and an MA in Screenwriting from the National University of Ireland, Galway.

 Follow Brid Conneely on Twitter.

-This article was originally posted in the Huffington Post by Dr. Rod Berger
+This article was originally posted in the Huffington Post

-ROD BERGER: Brid, we were talking off-air a little bit about the increased attention around the environment and the interwovenness of the environment and our schools around the world.
+Dr. Berger: Brid, we were talking off-air a little bit about the increased attention around the environment and the interwovenness of the environment and our schools around the world.
 You were saying something that I want to make sure the audience has a grasp of which is an appreciation of the organic nature of this movement, not only from higher education down through preschool or kindergarten and the lower grades around the world but also from the bottom up.

 Tell me a little bit your work and how you see this playing out in education around the world.